Warda-Shamim/Car-Rental-System-Java/README.md

 ---

 ## Project Description
-The **Car Rental Management System** is a comprehensive solution designed to bridge the gap between car owners and customers.
-This project focuses on automating the rental workflow, from inventory management to secure booking and payment tracking.
-By leveraging a relational database, the system ensures data integrity and provides real-time updates on vehicle availability, ensuring a professional experience for both administrative owners and end-users.
+The **Car Rental Management** System is a professional, Java-based application designed to streamline the rental process for both car owners and customers.
+By integrating Swing for a user-friendly interface and MySQL for robust database management, the system automates core workflows such as vehicle inventory tracking, secure booking management, and data-driven updates on car availability.
+This comprehensive solution focuses on maintaining data integrity through relational structures, ensuring a seamless experience that bridges the gap between administrative oversight and end-user convenience.

 ---